whynotavailable/blags/wip/rust.md

 What this means is simple, you can only have one **hard** instance of the variable, but can pass around references as long as the original ownership is still in scope.
 There is one situation where this isn't the case.
 If you need multiple primary references to a thing, you can use an `Rc`. `Rc` is a reference counting container.
-You close the container, and it ticks up a number, when the container goes out of scope it ticks down.
+You clone the container, and it ticks up a number, when the container goes out of scope it ticks down.
 Once all references are gone the container is properly deleted.